In-Person & Online Therapy | 1780 S Bellaire St #485, Denver, CO 80222 | 303.809.3341

 The aftermath?
 Feelings of anxiety, low-self-worth, emotional dysregulation, and further demotivation.

-Although it is not currently a formal mental health diagnosis, dopamine addiction is a common way to describe a reliance on dopamine that places us in a cycle of needing continual pleasure and stimulation.
+Dopamine seeking is a common experience for those with ADHD that places many in a cycle of needing continual pleasure and stimulation.

-Under the surface, our brains become wired to request and need small boosts of dopamine.
+Under the surface, an ADHD brain become wired to request and need small boosts of dopamine.

-Our brains begin to expect these dopamine boosts, and when they do not occur, we may begin to feel empty, low, distracted, anxious, or depressed.
+When the brain begin to expect these dopamine boosts, and when they do not occur, you may begin to feel empty, low, distracted, anxious, or depressed.

-Our dopamine reliance begins to call the shots.
-Some examples of dopamine addiction or preoccupation may include:
+Dopamine seeking begins to call the shots.
+Some examples of dopamine seeking behaviors or preoccupation may include:

 Like most things, the more we do something, the faster our bodies and brains lose sensitivity and gain tolerance, and the same goes for dopamine.